mateuszstachniak/BullsAndCows/README.md

 \
 In this stage, program:

-    Asks for the length of the secret code and then generate the code (using method based on Random()).
-    Waits for the user input.\
-    Grades the guessing attempt in bulls and cows.\
-    If the secret code has been guessed, the program stops; otherwise, returns to the second step.

 Asks for the length of the secret code.
 Asks for the range of possible characters in the secret code (36 possible).
 Generates a secret code using numbers and characters.
 Program also prints the secret code using * characters and print which characters were used to generate the secret code.